 According to a congressional press release, a new piece of legislation before the House may impact college graduates and their ability to repay student loans.
 The Student Security Act of 2017 gives student borrowers a chance for partial debt forgiveness in exchange for a later Social Security age of retirement, delaying the receipt of benefits in old age.

 The program will offer a $550 credit for every month of delay in receiving benefits.
 For example, a borrower delaying his or her benefits for one year would qualify for $6,600 in loan forgiveness.
 The maximum allowable debt relief is $40,150, translating to six years and one month.
+If passed, this could be considered a new student loan forgiveness program.

 While commenting on the proposed legislation, Congressman Tom Garrett (R-VA) admonished Congress for “not [showing] much urgency to address the millions of Americans…struggling to pay $1.3 trillion in student debt.”